tsriram/astro-tweet/packages/astro-tweet/README.md

 2. Video player doesn't have custom play button rendered in the center of the video element (like it does in twitter apps).
 Instead you get a native HTML video element.

+## Running demo locally

+1. Clone the repo
+2. Run `pnpm install` from the project directory
+3. Run `pnpm dev` from the `demo` directory